 \subsection{System model}

 In this paper, we consider the generic setting of a dataset $D$ composed of $N$ records.
 Each record $\records_i$ typically corresponds to the profile of the individual $i$ and is made of $d$ attributes, which can be categorical, discrete or continuous.
-Amongst those, two attributes are considered as being special.
-First, the \emph{sensitive attribute} $\sensAttr{}$ (\emph{e.g.}, gender, ethnic origin, religious belief, \ldots) should remain hidden to prevent discrimination.
-Second, the decision attribute $\decAttr$ is typically used for a classification task (\emph{e.g.}, accept or reject an individual for a loan).
+Amongst those, the \emph{sensitive attribute} $\sensAttr{}$ (\emph{e.g.}, gender, ethnic origin, religious belief, \ldots) should remain hidden to prevent discrimination.
+In addition, the \emph{decision attribute} $\decAttr$ is typically used for a classification task (\emph{e.g.}, accept or reject an individual for a job interview).
 The other attributes of the profile, which are neither $\sensAttr{}$ nor $\decAttr{}$, will be referred hereafter as $\notSensAttr{}$.

-For simplicity, in this work we restricted ourselves to the situations in which these two attributes are binary (\emph{i.e.}, $\sensAttr{} \in \{0,1\}$ and $\decAttr \in \{0,1\}$ ).
-However, our approach could also be generalized easily to multivalued attributes, although quantifying fairness for multivalued attributes is much more challenging than for binary ones \cite{kearns2017preventing}.
+For simplicity, in this work we restrict ourselves to the situations in which these two attributes are binary (\emph{i.e.}, $\sensAttr{} \in \{0,1\}$ and $\decAttr \in \{0,1\}$ ).
+However, our approach can also be generalized to multivalued attributes, although quantifying fairness for multivalued attributes is much more challenging than for binary ones \cite{kearns2017preventing}.
 Our main objective is to prevent the possibility of inferring the sensitive attribute from the sanitized data.

 This objective is similar to the protection against \emph{group membership inference}, which in our context amounts to distinguish between the two groups generated by the values of \sensAttr, which we will refer to as the \emph{sensitive group} (for which $\sensAttr =0$) and the \emph{default group} (for which $\sensAttr =1$).